stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

 }
 ```

-And add the following code to the build method (which were previously left as defaults):
+Which is populated in the build method:

 ```java
 info.setLayoutCount = sets.size();
 info.pSetLayouts = Handle.toArray(sets);
 ```

-Finally we implement the following method on the descriptor set class to bind to the pipeline:
+Finally a new command factory is implemented to bind a group of descriptor sets to the pipeline:

 ```java
 public static Command bind(Pipeline.Layout layout, Collection<DescriptorSet> sets) {